opsec-infosec/nmap-static-binaries/README.md

 full-scan.sh \<IP Address of Target\>

-As with the other scripts, the output is then archived in the output directory with the name nmap-scan-\<IP\>
-The individual port scans run the following NSE scripts: default, banner, vuln
+As with the other scripts, the output is then archived in the output directory with the name nmap-scan-\<IP\>.tar.gz The individual port scans run the following NSE scripts: default, banner, vuln

 *Example*